 Safely store and dispose of out of date or unwanted medicines using our robust, colour-coded pharmaceutical waste containers.

-Ensure the safe and compliant storage of clinical waste with Initial's specialist waste bins, bags and wheelie bins.
+Ensure the safe and compliant storage of clinical waste with Initial Medical's specialist waste bins, bags and wheelie bins.